prashant9912/ReactNative_Curved_Navigation_Bar/README.md

 |mainOffSetAndroid |number | - | bottom offset of nav bar in android

 ### Todo features
-👉🏼To implement change tab from foreign component
+👉🏼To implement change tab from foreign component<br/>
-👉🏼To fix for less than 5 icons
+👉🏼To fix for less than 5 icons<br/>
-👉🏼more styles and customize option
+👉🏼more styles and customize option<br/>